headingnorther/headingnorther.github.io/_posts/2020-07-29-tear-gas-transcript.markdown

 ### Page One:

-*[comic shows a person in black bloc and goggles using a water bottle to rinse out their eyes.
+*[ID: comic shows a person in black bloc and goggles using a water bottle to rinse out their eyes.
 Clouds of tear gas are visible in the background.
 They turn to directly face the reader, the elk statue is visible in the background.]*